 You might be tempted to cheat, but be warned…

 Think about the puppies.
-Many businesses with websites see this as a potential threat to their livelihood as the guy next door has the opportunity to stuff his or her website full of fresh, juicy content that cause the doors of Google to swing open and pop them automatically to the first page capitalizing on fresh new organic traffic.
-From lawyers to bakers, you may think it is a great idea to just copy and paste a cool and witty blog post that someone else worked hard on to catch up to your competitor, but like your 5th grade English teacher, Google will slap you in the hand with a yard stick (well at least your website anyway).
+Many businesses with websites see this as a potential threat to their livelihood as the guy next door has the opportunity to stuff his or her website full of fresh, juicy content that causes the doors of Google to swing open and pop them automatically to the first page capitalizing on fresh new organic traffic.
+From lawyers to bakers, you may think it is a great idea to just copy and paste a cool and witty blog post that someone else worked hard on to catch up to your competitor, but like your 5th grade English teacher, Google will slap you in the hand with a yardstick (well at least your website anyway).

 But I am a Lawyer (or whatever), not a Writer!

 That’s okay.
-You have options for fresh, new and unadulterated content to add to your websites blog:
+You have options for fresh, new and unadulterated content to add to your website’s blog: